A Comprehensive Taxonomy for Explainable Artificial Intelligence: A Systematic Survey of Surveys on Methods and Concepts: Approach to literature search

+We reviewed over 70 surveys on XAI with publication date up to beginning of 2021.
+Most of them are from the years 2019 to 2021 (cf.~\autoref{fig:surveydist}), which well fits the exponential increase in XAI methods that was observed so far \cite{arrieta_explainable_2020,linardatos_explainable_2021,adadi_peeking_2018,zhou_evaluating_2021}.
+These were analysed for XAI method aspects, taxonomy structuring proposals, and suitable example methods for each aspect.
+In the following, a sub-selection of more than 50 surveys are detailed that were most cited or of general interest, as well as some examples toolboxes.

 To exemplify the aspects of our proposed taxonomy, we selected again more than 50 concrete XAI methods that are reviewed in example sections for the corresponding XAI aspects.
 The selection focused on high diversity and recency of the methods, in order to establish a broad view on the XAI topic.
-Finally, each of the methods were analysed on main taxonomy aspects, which is summarized in the overview table \autoref{tab:methods.overview}.
-Also some examples of larger toolboxes are collected in \autoref{tab:surveys.toolbox}.
+Finally, each of the methods were analysed on main taxonomy aspects, which is summarized in \autoref{tab:methods.overview}.